C-Loftus/sight-free-talon/docs/src/philosophy.md

+# Designing around Chronic Pain

+Within digital accessibility designers often assume conditions that are static binaries. for instance either a user is either blind or sighted.
+If a user has a vision impairment, it is implicitly expected to be a tournament condition, not one that might fluctuate based on pain levels

+When designing around chronic pain, all of these assumptions are knocked down. for instance in the case of carpal tunnel, the user can easily decide to simply type and work through the pain. in such a case accessibility is no longer about a binary of whether or not a product or service can be physically accessed. rather it becomes about whether or not the level of friction in the solution incentivizes its use instead of simply working with the standard option.

+the unconscious mind is not rational in the long term and it will easily pick a moderately uncomfortable solution in the short term if it can be done quickly with little friction. however as anyone with chronic pain knows, enough of these moderately uncomfortable actions can quickly accumulate two a flare up of significant pain.

+as such when we are designing around chronic pain we can't simply look at baseline accessibility. we need to have designs that are such low friction and in some way do something totally unique that the old way of computer interaction couldn't do.

+that is why cursorless is so successful as a product to reduce chronic hand pain.

 # For Better Accessibility, Do Less

 There are two main cliches in software accessibility: the first that it is a burden, accomplished only through extra labor, and the second being that we ought to make our applications universal, to include everyone.
 I wish to say the opposite.
 If it is a burden, it is because it requires us to limit our product, and scope our features to only that which is essential.